-Use the cross-platform Azure CLI to create classic metric alerts in Azure Monitor for Azure services - Cross-platform CLI
+Use the cross-platform Azure CLI to create classic metric alerts in Azure Monitor for Azure services

-This article shows you how to set up Azure classic metric alerts using the cross-platform Command Line Interface (CLI).
+This article shows you how to set up Azure classic metric alerts by using the cross-platform command-line interface (Azure CLI).

-Azure Monitor is the new name for what was called "Azure Insights" until Sept 25th, 2016.
-However, the namespaces and thus the commands below still contain the "insights".
+Azure Monitor is the new name for what was called "Azure Insights" until September 25, 2016.
+However, the namespaces and thus the commands that are described here still contain the word "insights."

-You can receive an alert based on monitoring metrics for, or events on, your Azure services.
+You can receive an alert based on metrics for your Azure services, or based on events that occur in Azure.

-- Metric values - The alert triggers when the value of a specified metric crosses a threshold you assign in either direction.
-That is, it triggers both when the condition is first met and then afterwards when that condition is no longer being met.
+Metric values: The alert triggers when the value of a specified metric crosses a threshold that you assign in either direction.
+That is, it triggers both when the condition is first met and then when that condition is no longer being met.

-- Activity log events - An alert can trigger on every event, or, only when a certain event occurs.
-To learn more about activity log alerts click here
+Activity log events: An alert can trigger on every event or when certain events occur.
+To learn more about activity logs, see Create activity log alerts (classic).

 You can configure a classic metric alert to do the following when it triggers:

 - Send email notifications to the service administrator and co-administrators.

-- send email to additional emails that you specify.
+- Send email to email addresses that you specify.

 - Call a webhook.

 - Start execution of an Azure runbook (only from the Azure portal at this time).

-You can configure and get information about classic metric alert rules using
+You can configure and get information about classic metric alert rules by using the following:

-You can always receive help for commands by typing a command and putting -help at the end.
-For example:
+You can also get help for commands by typing a command with -help at the end.
+Following is an example:

-```console azure insights alerts -help azure insights alerts actions email create -help ```
+azure insights alerts -help azure insights alerts actions email create -help

 Create alert rules by using Azure CLI

-Perform the Prerequisites and login to Azure.
-See Azure Monitor CLI samples.
-In short, install the CLI and run these commands.
-They get you logged in, show what subscription you are using, and prepare you to run Azure Monitor commands.
+After you've installed the prerequisites, sign in to Azure.
+See Azure Monitor CLI samples for the commands that you need to get started.
+These commands help you get signed in, show you what subscription you're using, and prepare you to run Azure Monitor commands.

 azure login azure account show azure config mode arm